Exact worst-case convergence rates of gradient descent: a complete analysis for all constant stepsizes over nonconvex and convex functions: Introduction

 \section{Introduction}

-Tight convergence rates for the canonical first-order optimization algorithm, i.e., the gradient descent, applied to smooth functions are demonstrated.
-Our analysis is the first to cover full domain of constant stepsizes and lower curvatures, namely for nonconvex, convex and strongly convex functions.
-We show a family of convergence rates depending on upper and lower curvatures, stepsize magnitude and number of iterations.
-The central novelty lies in the analysis of iterations' interconnection not only for consecutive steps, but also for the ones lying at distance two, unlike classical convergence analysis (e.g., based on Lyapunov functions).
-Results on full range of stepsizes were previously at most conjectured even for the apparently simpler scenarios of convex or strongly convex functions.
+Tight convergence rates for the canonical first-order optimization algorithm, i.e., the gradient descent \shownewtext{method}, applied to smooth functions are demonstrated.
+We analyse functions with arbitrary upper and lower curvatures, covering weakly convex, convex and strongly convex cases.
+For all constant stepsizes ensuring descent, we derive tight bounds and establish convergence rates parameterized by curvature bounds, stepsize, and iteration count.
+The key tool enabling to obtain a complete characterization is the analysis of iterations' interconnection not only for consecutive steps, but also for the ones lying at distance two, unlike classical convergence analysis, e.g., \cite{Nesterov_cvx_2018,Boyd_cvx_opt,bertsekas2016nonlinear}.

+Standard PEP formulations typically rely on non-consecutive iterates to characterize worst-case performance.
+However, incorporating all resulting dependencies generally leads to substantially harder proofs; consequently, in practice, relatively few analyses leverage more than consecutive iterates.

+Our proof strategy slightly differs from existing work on PEP (e.g., \cite{Kim_Fesler_2021_OGM-G}), which connects consecutive iterates to the final one, as well as from the recent line of work on stepsize-based acceleration (e.g., via silver stepsizes), which exploits only a subset of inter-iterate connections.
+In contrast, our approach enables an analysis that is decoupled from the final iterate, relying instead on standard descent lemmas to establish performance bounds.
+To the best of our knowledge, results covering the full range of stepsizes had previously been, at most, conjectured, even in the apparently simpler scenario of convex objectives.